Dec 4, 2023

 Stuff About Open Source Fonts and CSS/Base64

 This is tentative information that I found useful for my preferences and use cases.
-It is not about advocating general practices (especially for web development), but it might be helpful to some people.
+It is not about advocating general practices, but it might be helpful to some people.

 Nov 28, 2022